Tag Archives: OpenCL

 Variants of Mersenne Twister Suitable for Graphic Processors.
 Source-code at http://www.math.sci.hiroshima-u.ac.jp/~m-mat/MT/MTGP/

-You have run-time and compile-time of the C-code and of the OpenCL-code.
-It is very important to make clear when you talk about compile-time of the kernel as this can be confusing.
+In the OpenCL-code, you have run-time and compile-time of the C-code.
+It is very important to make this clear when you talk about compile-time of the kernel as this can be confusing.
 Compile-time of the kernel is at run-time of the software after the compute-devices have been queried.
 The OpenCL-compiler can make better optimised code when you give as much information as possible.
 One of the methods is using Function Qualifiers.
 A function qualifier is notated as a kernel-attribute:

 __kernel __attribute__((qualifier(qualification))) void foo ( …. ) { …. }